-Bulimia is an eating disorder.
+Bulimia is a serious illness that causes severe problems with a person's eating behaviors.
 It is marked by uncontrolled episodes of overeating, called bingeing.
-This is followed by purging with methods such as vomiting or misuse of laxatives.
+This is followed by purging with methods such as vomiting or misuse of laxatives or water pills (diuretics).
 Bingeing is eating much larger amounts of food than you would normally eat in a short period of time, often less than 2 hours.
 You may feel like you can’t stop or control these episodes of binge-eating.

-The binge-purge cycles can happen from many times a day to several times a week.
+Bulimia can become life-threatening.
+The binge-purge cycles can happen from several times a week to many times a day.

-There are 2 ways people with bulimia restrict calories:
+There are two ways people with bulimia restrict calories:

 - Purging type.
-The person engages in self-induced vomiting or misuse of laxatives, diuretics, or enemas, or other medicines that clear the intestines.
+The person uses self-induced vomiting or misuse of laxatives, diuretics, or enemas, or other medicines that clear the intestines.

 - Nonpurging type.
-The person uses other behaviors, such as fasting or excessive exercise, rather than purging behaviors.
+The person uses other behaviors, such as fasting or excessive exercise, rather than purging.